New Starters Welcome

 Children can sing along to some popular nursery rhymes with our TLC characters or play some fun memory and matching puzzles.
 They can also enter a competition to name the TLC characters for a chance to win a set of cuddly toys.

-We operate a Breakfast & After School, Holiday Club & care on INSET DAYS in our Pavilion building
+We operate Breakfast & After School Clubs in our Pavilion building

-- We care for 40 children a day meaning that we can accommodate 40 children for breakfast, afterschool, Holidays and Inset days.
-This is exclusively for children attending Long Ridings School with preference given to children who have attended our nursery.
-The HOLIDAY CLUB is not exclusively for children of Long Ridings …we are open to all
+- We care for up to 40 children a day for breakfast and after school.
+This is exclusively for children attending Long Ridings School with priority given to children who have attended our nursery.